theupdateframework/pep-maximum-security-model/README.rst

 End-to-end signing allows both PyPI and developers to sign for the metadata downloaded by clients.
-PyPI is trusted to make uploaded projects available to clients (PyPI signs the metadata for this part of the process), and developers also sign the distributions that they upload.
+PyPI is trusted to make uploaded projects available to clients (PyPI signs the metadata for this part of the process), and developers sign the distributions that they upload.

-The next section discusses the tools available to developers who sign the distributions that they upload to PyPI.
-To summarize, developers generate cryptographic keys and sign metadata in some automated fashion, where the metadata includes the information required to verify the authenticity of the distribution.
-The metadata is then uploaded to PyPI by the client, where it will be available for download by package managers such as pip (i.e., package managers that support TUF metadata).
-The entire process is transparent to clients (using a package manager that supports TUF) who download distributions from PyPI.

 Metadata Signatures, Key Management, and Signing Distributions
 ==============================================================

+This section discusses the tools, signature schemes, and signing methods that PyPI MAY recommend to implementors of the signing tools.
+Developers are expected to use these tools to sign and upload distributions to PyPI.
+To summarize, developers MAY generate cryptographic keys and sign metadata in some automated fashion, where the metadata includes the information required to verify the authenticity of the distribution.
+The metadata is then uploaded to PyPI by the developer, where it will be available for download by package managers such as pip (i.e., package managers that support TUF metadata).
+The entire process is transparent to end-users (using a package manager that supports TUF) who download distributions from PyPI.

 Cryptographic Signature Scheme: Ed25519